-11. WOODFILL HALL UNIFORM STANDARDS.
+12. UNIFORM STANDARDS.

 - a.
-JRTC and Fort Polk Security Identification Badges.
+JRTC and Fort Johnson Security Identification Badges.
 For areas of restricted access, commanders may prescribe the wear of security identification badges, in accordance with AR 600-8-14 and other applicable regulations.
 Personnel will not wear security identification badges outside the area for which they are required.
 Personnel will not hang other items from the security badge(s).
-Security badges will be worn from the pocket or similar location on the front of the uniform so as to be readily visible. - b.
+Security badges will be worn from the pocket or similar location on the front of the uniform to be readily visible. - b.
 Jump Boots.
-The black or brown (AGSU) all leather jump boot or combat boot is the traditional footwear of the JRTC and Fort Polk.
-Soldiers assigned to HQs JRTC and Fort Polk, Ops Group, 1-509th will wear jump boots with their Army Service Uniform (ASU)/Army Green Service Uniform (AGSU), Class A, or Class B uniforms.
+The black or brown (AGSU) all leather jump boot or combat boot is the traditional footwear of the JRTC and Fort Johnson.
+Soldiers assigned to HQs JRTC and Fort Johnson, Operations Group, and 1-509th will wear jump boots with their Army Service Uniform (ASU)/Army Green Service Uniform (AGSU), Class A, or Class B uniforms.
 Trousers will be bloused IAW the guidance in AR 670-1. - c.
-The Advanced Combat Helmet (ACH) will be worn by all personnel operating or riding as passengers of tactical vehicles (Bump helmets are authorized for Ops Group).
+The Advanced Combat Helmet (ACH) will be worn by all personnel operating or riding as passengers of tactical vehicles (Bump helmets are authorized for Operations Group).
 The ACH band will be worn under the Night Vision Goggle's (NVGs) base.
-Sun-wind-dust goggles may be worn on the ACH when directed by the unit leadership.
+Sun-wind-dust goggles may be worn on the ACH when directed by the unit leadership. - d.
+Morale Patches are unauthorized for wear.
+The only authorized patches that are approved for wear are Aviation Unit patches, the JRTC and Fort Johnson patch, Brigade Commanders will approve all call signs.

-12. WINTER UNIFORM.
+13. WINTER UNIFORM.

 - a.
 Army issued cold-weather clothing is authorized for wear in accordance with AR 670-1.
 Black or green gloves with no civilian logos may be worn at the commander's discretion. - b.
 The black or coyote brown micro fleece cap, the neck gaiter, or the balaclava may be worn under the helmet when conducting tactical training as directed by the unit commander (when temperature is below 32 F).
 During cold weather conditions, Soldiers exposed for an extended period may wear the black or coyote brown micro fleece cap as an outer headgear at the unit leader's discretion in the unit area/training area.
 This pertains mostly to Soldiers working on flight lines, in motor pools, and on work detail.
-The black or coyote brown micro fleece cap will not be worn at the JRTC and Fort Polk Post Exchange (PX), to conduct business off post, or be a replacement as the duty headgear.
+The black or coyote brown micro fleece cap will not be worn at the JRTC and Fort Johnson Post Exchange (PX), to conduct business off post, or be a replacement as the duty headgear.

-13. OFF-DUTY APPEARANCE.
+14. OFF-DUTY APPEARANCE.